 The Black Graduate Student Association (BGSA) seeks to promote the cohesiveness and success of African, African-American and Afro-Caribbean graduate students at MIT.
 The group host different types of events: social events—e.g, community lunches, bowling outings, game nights, academic or career development events—e.g, lunch talks, career workshops.

-The DOW-MIT Access Program is a two-day program to introduce talented undergraduate students to the opportunities for graduates of Ph.D. programs in chemistry, chemical engineering and materials science.
+The MIT Access Program is a two-day program to introduce talented undergraduate students to the opportunities for graduates of Ph.D. programs in chemistry, chemical engineering and materials science.

 Intstitute Community & Equity Office

 The Institute Community and Equity Office (ICEO) serves as a thought leader on the subjects of community, equity, inclusion, and diversity; a focal point for organizing MIT’s related activities and conversations; and a hands-on practitioner who disseminates best practices and inspires the awareness and enthusiasm to help them flourish.

 The LCC functions as the hub for Latino students and student organizations, as well as individual community members interested in learning more about Latino culture.
 The LCC is composed of two main parts: The business offices of the student organizations, and the lounge for academic and social activities.
 The purpose of the LCC is to provide a space for students to meet with study groups or to study individually, to socialize, and to hold cultural and social events.

 LBGT @ MIT is committed to eliminating racism within the LBGT community at MIT and within the larger MIT community as a whole.